-- During the total immersion phase, the development of grammar and specialist vocabulary is embedded within learning and play through the use of high-quality Gaelic all of the time. - Later and at the immersion stages, children will become more aware of the development of particular language areas.
-Teachers plan progression for points of grammar and specialist vocabulary in programmes and courses across the curricular areas and contexts of the curriculum. - It is important that schools continue the practice of having a policy on how to sensitively correct children's and young people's language errors so that these errors do not become the norm.
+- During the total immersion phase, the development of grammar and specialist vocabulary is embedded and planned within learning and play through the use of highquality Gaelic all of the time. - Later and at the immersion stages, children will become more aware of the development of particular grammar and language areas.
+Teachers plan progression in grammar and specialist vocabulary in programmes and courses across the curricular areas and contexts of the curriculum. - Staff should continue having a policy on how to sensitively correct children's and young people's language errors so that these errors do not become the norm.
+This should be part of the feedback that learners receive to improve their progress.